richterger/Perl-LanguageServer/clients/vscode/perl/README.md

   * Support for coro threads
   * Breakpoints
   * Conditional breakpoints
-  * Breakpoints can be set while programm runs and for modules not yet loaded
+  * Breakpoints can be set while program runs and for modules not yet loaded
   * Variable view, can switch to every stack frame or coro thread
   * Set variable
   * Watch variable
   * Tooltips with variable values
   * Evaluate perl code in debuggee, in context of every stack frame of coro thread
   * Automatically reload changed Perl modules while debugging
-  * Debug mutiple perl programm at once
+  * Debug multiple perl programs at once
   * Run on remote system via ssh

 ## Requirements

-You need to install the perl module Perl::LanguageServer to make this extention working, e.g. run "cpan Perl::LanguageServer" on your target system.
+You need to install the perl module Perl::LanguageServer to make this extension work, e.g. run "cpan Perl::LanguageServer" on your target system.

 Please make sure to always run the newest version of Perl::LanguageServer as well.